Projects

 at University of Texas Southwestern Medical Center in the Roberts lab and Konopka lab

 My post-doctoral research used comparative high-throughput transcriptomics to understand how the brain produces complex, learned behaviors like speech and language.
-These projects were the first to implement single-cell RNA sequencing in songbirds, establishing a template for the field from molecular to computational components, and the results have broad implications for understanding the genetic toolkits that neurons and circuits use to perform advanced computations.
+These projects were the first to implement single-cell RNA sequencing in songbirds, and the results have broad implications for understanding the genetic toolkits that neurons and circuits use to perform advanced computations.
+I performed end-to-end analysis of large-scale, high-dimensional gene expression data encompassing molecular library preparation, computational pipelines, dataset integration, unsupervised clustering, and statistical modeling.

 Open-access links to publications: